w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 ### What about WCAG 3? {#next}

-WCAG 3 years away from being completed.
+WCAG 3 is years away from being completed.

 WCAG 3 is the result of the project previously referred to as “Silver”.